 Why prepare a District Structure Plan?

-The purpose of the Karnup District Structure Plan will be to identify:
+The Karnup District Structure Plan is intended to identify:

 (g) Major sporting ovals and facilities